jlangch/venice/doc/readme/ext-mercator.md

 ##### `draw-locations`

 Draws the locations.
 Expects a list of locations.
-A location is a vector composed of a latitude, a longitude, and optional marker properties map.
+A location is a vector composed of a latitude, a longitude, and an optional marker properties map.

 Location examples: